ml-jku/GINNs-Geometry-informed-Neural-Networks/README.md

 <img src="media/diagonal_other_overlay.gif" width="800"/>

-This project accompanies the paper "Geometry-informed Neural Networks" (GINNs) and as an instance of GINNs "Generative Topology Optimization: Exploring Diverse Solutions in Structural Design" (also see [GenTO github](https://github.com/ml-jku/Generative-Topology-Optimization)).
+This project accompanies the paper "Geometry-informed Neural Networks" (GINNs) and as an instance of GINNs "Diverse Topology Optimization using Modulated Neural Fields" (also see [TOM github](https://github.com/ml-jku/Topology-Optimization-Modulated-Neural-Fields)).
 GINNs allow to train shape generative models without data by satisfying design requirements given as constraints and objectives.
 In particular, a diversity constraint makes these models generative.
 GINNs not only learn to generate multiple diverse solutions, but can also learn an organized latent space as shown above.

-More information on GenTO can be found below and on the [GenTO github page](https://github.com/ml-jku/Generative-Topology-Optimization).
+More information on TOM can be found below and on the [TOM github page](https://github.com/ml-jku/Topology-Optimization-Modulated-Neural-Fields).

 <img src="media/constraints.png" width="800"/>

 ## Updates to codebase

 #### 2025/02:
+- add the checkpoint, config and a jupyter notebook for a GINN with 2D latent space

+#### 2025/02:
-- Added support for GenTO.
+- Added support for TOM.
 - Refactor s.t. config object does not leave the ginn_trainer.py.
 This way classes and functions used by the ginn_trainer.py are more modular and reusable.
 - For many-shape optimization, it is recommended to use surface.do_numerical_surface_points=True or do *_numerical versions, as they are usually faster.
 For a few-shape optimization, the flow-based surface points are faster.